44f4ef/LCPwallet/README.md

   * In case of `DeviceSupport` missing error, run `cd /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/DeviceSupport/ && sudo ln -s 10.3.1\ \(14E8301\)/ 10.3`
   * If you encounter 'bitcore' not found after app launch, install it also `npm install bitcore-lib` and remove `../bytebalbuilds/project-IOS` folder completely, then rerun make again.
   * On code signing error, open Xcode project `../obytebuilds/project-IOS/platforms/ios/Byteball.xcodeproj` in Xcode, open project properties, select Byteball target and set your AppleID account as a team.
 Xcode may also ask you to change bundle identifier to be unique, just append any random string to 'org.byteball.wallet' bundle identifier.

+  Run `make ios-debug` for the first tinme
+  Run `make ios-debug-fast`  for any time after that

 ### macOS